In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Address: Av.
 Morelos 51, Jamaica, Mexico City

-In Mexico’s capital, you’ll find food from all over the country.
+In the Mexican capital, you’ll find food from all over the country.
 One of the dishes you don’t want to miss is cochinita pibil.
 This is the most representative dish of the Yucatán peninsula of Mayan origins.

 It is then wrapped in banana leaves and cooked in a pit for a few hours.
-The name pibil comes from the word “pibil” in Mayan means which means “underground”.
+The name pibil comes from the word “pibil” in Mayan which means “underground.”

-Cochinita Pibil is not spicy, but a little bit of habanero sauce elevates the flavors further.
+Cochinita Pibil is not spicy, but a little bit of habanero sauce elevates the flavors to heightened levels of deliciousness.

 Where to Eat The Best Tacos de Cochinita Pibil in Mexico City

 We enjoyed cochinita pibil at two places popular with chilangos.
-One location in the Polanco neighborhood and the other in Roma Norte.
+One location is in the Polanco neighborhood and the other is in Roma Norte.

 Address: Calle, Av.
 Emilio Castelar 212, Polanco, Mexico City